Types of Car Accidents

 Depending on the severity of the impact, car accident injuries can range from minor bumps and bruises to death.
 The legal ramifications can become complex, especially with serious injuries and if more than one vehicle was involved.
 Victims may be able to receive compensation for medical costs, lost wages, and physical and mental pain caused by the accident.
 It is important to remember that some injuries do not present themselves until time has passed.
 Even if someone is treated in an emergency room and released after the accident, they may experience symptoms days, weeks, or months later from an undiagnosed injury caused by the crash.

 This is why it is a good idea to avoid quick settlements from insurance companies.
-If injuries show up afterwards, it will not be possible to ask that insurance company to provide compensation for these additional costs.
+If injuries show up afterward, it will not be possible to ask that insurance company to provide compensation for these additional costs.
 In cases where an insurance company offers a settlement after a car accident, it is helpful to contact a knowledgeable car accident lawyer for experienced counsel.

 Philadelphia Car Accident Lawyers at McCann & Wall, LLC Provide Effective Legal Guidance for Car Accident Victims